 When using your car, you must always be prepared to face situations like the malfunctioning of the car key, which can happen without any notice.
 Even if you had safely parked your car the night before, do not be surprised if you find the next morning that the car key is simply not working.
 Despite trying all tricks known to you in starting up the car, the car engine may not respond to the key movements.
 Car keys can suddenly stop working, and it can also happen if it is damaged from wrong handling, mostly in the case of attempted theft.

 There might be other instances when the car key just disappears due to carelessness on the part of the user.
 Once again, you have no means of starting up the car unless you can manage to get a new set of keys.
-In such a scenario, you can either check with the dealership for a new set of keys or take help from locksmiths who can arrange for a replacement key.
+In such a scenario, you can either check with the dealership for a new set of keys or take help from Fast Keys who can arrange for a replacement key.
 In this article, we will explore the options available for when your car key is either lost or has stopped working due to damage.

 Car keys are prone to disappearing

 Losing your car key would make you realize that the expenses involved in replacing it are much more than the inconvenience that you face.
 Although the best option is to take proper care of the key so that you do not lose it, life does not always follow the simple rules that could make things easy for you.
 Moreover, it may happen that you lose the car keys under such circumstances that are completely out of your control.
 Yes, thieves preying on car key are quite common as almost 20 percent car owners experience it.
 A survey has revealed that 26 percent of drivers reported that they had fallen victims to lost car keys.

 Replacement is expensive